 A survey involving 17 pharmacies from England and Northern Ireland distributed a questionnaire to patients that pharmacists suspected might experience difficulties swallowing medicines, based upon their clinical judgement and knowledge of the patient.
 The pharmacists included members of large chains and independents from UK nursing homes.

 - 68% crushed or opened medication before administration to make it easier to take

 - 68.4% manipulated medication to help with its swallowing

 - 69% didn’t take tablet or capsule because it was found to be hard to swallow

-- 72% reported that the doctor or nurse had never asked if they had difficulties taking tablets or capsules before writing prescriptions.
+- 72% reported that the HCP didn’t ask if they had swallowing difficulties before writing prescriptions